foundriesio/docs/source/getting-started/flash-device/index.rst

       LmP uses ``nmcli`` and ``NetworkManager`` to manage network connectivity.

       If you are starting without any network connectivity that would give you shell access to your device (like SSH), you will need to **connect via UART serial** before setting up a WiFi connection.
       You may need to refer to your hardware vendor's documentation on UART serial access.
-We cover the steps to access UART serial for some platforms in :ref:`ref-boards`.
+We cover the steps to access UART serial for some platforms in :ref:`ug-flashing`.

       Once you have gained shell access to the device, log in with ``fio``/``fio`` username and password.
 After logged, you can add a new WiFi SSID by using ``nmcli``: